 Sink drain leaks

-If the leak is hidden the best thing to do is turn off all the water in the house, go out for the day (or at least a couple of hours).
-When you get home check the water metre.
-If it’s lower then it’s likely that you have a hidden leak in your plumbing system and you’ll need to call us to come and take a look.
+If the leak is hidden, the best thing to do is turn off all the water in the house, go out for the day, or at least a couple of hours.
+When you get home, check the water metre.
+If it’s lower, then it’s likely that you have a hidden leak in your plumbing system and you’ll need to book a professional leak repair service.

 Disclaimer: The information on this web page is presented for general guidance purposes only and is supplied without liability.
 Such information is provided in good faith.
 Whilst every care has been taken in its preparation, no responsibility is accepted for any errors or omissions which it may contain.
 The information on this may be updated or changed at any time without warning.